techstackmedia/software-engineering-series/README.md

 5.)
 Commit the changes: Finally, use the `git commit` command to create a new commit with the resolved merge conflicts.
 You can provide a commit message using the `-m` flag, like `git commit -m "Resolve merge conflicts"`.

 #### Committing all modified files

+Use the `git commit -am "commit message"` command to commit all modified files, including those added to the repository.

 Note that `git commit -am "commit message"` is the same as combining the two commands below: